Design, Organisation and Strategy

 Prof. dr. Lloyd, P.A.Professor.
 Expertise: Design Process, Design Thinking, Design Methods, Design Studies, Design Ethics, Design Discourse, Design Communication, Reflective Practice

 Prof. ir.
-Nas, D.N.Professor of Strategic design for technology-based innovation.
-Expertise: Strategic innovation, Fuzzy front end, Innovation tools
+Nas, D.N.Professor of Strategic Design for Technology-based innovation.
+Expertise: Strategic design and technology-based innovation, Technology adoption and resistance, The societal impact of new technologies

 Prof. mr. dr. ir.
 Santema, S.C.Professor of Business to Business Marketing.
 Expertise: Marketing and Supply management, Customer and/or supplier integrated design, Lean in supply chain cooperation, Information exchange in cooperation, Aviation, Experiences of passengers, crew and luggage, Entrepreneurship